 What conditions must my farm satisfy?

 The Dutch Society for the Protection of Animals has established criteria that farmers must satisfy for each species of animal and number of stars.
-You can find the criteria here.
+These criteria can be found here.

 Does a maximum size of company apply as a condition for participation?